isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-high-arches-and-standing-all-day/index.md

 ##  Review: 7 Best Shoes for High Arches and Standing All Day

 ###  [1.
-New Balance Men's 990 V5](https://www.amazon.com/dp/B0797D3GYP/?tag=p-policy-20)- Shoes for High Arches and Standing All Day
+New Balance Men's 990 V5](https://www.amazon.com/dp/B0797D3GYP/?tag=p-policy-20)-Shoes for High Arches and Standing All Day

-New Balance 990 V5 is a comfortable well-cushioned [shoe](https://pestpolicy.com/best-non-slip-shoes-for-standing-all-day/) thats ideal for all-day wear.
+New Balance 990 V5 is a comfortable well-cushioned [shoe](https://pestpolicy.com/best-non-slip-shoes-for-standing-all-day/)thats ideal for all-day wear.
 It features excellent support technologies that make your days easier.

 For starters, the midsole features the Encap technology that provides soft cushioning and support to the foot.
 This technology also provides needed stability and durability for a longer wear experience.
 To ensure all-day comfort and support for your high arches, the midsole provides a firm, flexible, and supportive structure.